wmhass/BDDComicsList/README.md

     f) Creating tests for the ComicsList Presenter: 8758e22fb94f2ad50d09b760b6a989a94dc2e7ec
     g) !!
 Fiest write the test cases (description, context, it) -> This gives you an idea of the behaviour you want
     h) It is okay that user stories change along the development: The developer should never guess, if you realize that something is missing, add first in the user stories before implement it.
     i) Write your code based on behaviour
+    j) Write unit tests if needed, but in a BDD style

 2. Create viewcontroller and views/snapshot tests